PROTOTYPE BENEFIT PERFORMANCE

 Co-produced by Beth Morrison Projects and Opera Saratoga

-Co-produced and commissioned by Beth Morrison Projects, Opera Saratoga, and Sharon & Rochard Ellingsen with generous leadership support from The Poetry Foundation, The Ted and Mary Jo Shen Charitable Gift Fund, David and Kiki Gindler, and The Francis Goelet Charitable Lead Trusts
+Co-produced and commissioned by Beth Morrison Projects: Beth Morrison, President and Creative Producer; Opera Saratoga: Lawrence Edelson, Artistic and General Director; with generous leadership support from The Poetry Foundation, The Ted and Mary Jo Shen Charitable Gift Fund, Sharon & Richard Ellingsen, Kik & David Gindler, and The Francis Goelet Charitable Lead Trusts

-The world-premiere production of Ellen West is a co-production of Beth Morrison Projects and Opera Saratoga
+The world-premiere production of Ellen West was a co-production of Beth Morrison Projects and Opera Saratoga

 $30 with PROTO Pack

 The performance on January 14 at 8pm will be a special benefit performance.
 Tickets will cost $65-$150

 Students and teachers can get a free rush ticket upon presenting valid ID.
 There is a limit of 1 ticket per person, and the ticket will be given out just before the House closes and the show begins.
 Entirely subject to availability.

 29 Jay St.

 Subway: “F” train is the closest line.
 Coming from Manhattan take the F towards Coney Island – Stillwell Ave. to the York Street Station.
 It is aproximately a 3 minute walk on Jay Street to GKA.

 Ricky Ian Gordon